Ola Electric issued show-cause notice by consumer rights body amid surge in user complaints

 Aggarwal also claimed that his company was swiftly expanding its service network and would soon tackle pending service requests.

-Kamra shot back calling Aggarwal “arrogant and substandard”.
+Kamra shot back, calling Aggarwal “arrogant and substandard”.

 As their exchange went viral, thousands of Ola Electric customers took to the comments section to express their frustrations over delayed service and inadequate after-sales support.